vk-cs/docs-public/docs/en/kubernetes/k8s/reference/gatekeeper/gatekeeper.md

 To use Gatekeeper:

-1. Create a constraint template manifest with the desired rules and input parameter checks.
+1. Create a constraint template manifest with the required rules and input parameter checks.
 1. Create a constraint template resource based on the manifest.
 1. Create a constraint manifest based on the created constraint template.
 Set the scope and parameters in the constraint.